-CSDA WELCOMES ERASMUS INCOMING STUDENTS
+CSDA WELCOMES ERASMUS INCOMING STUDENTS AND STAFF

 On the 22nd of December 2010, the authorization to apply for the Erasmus University Charter was given inside the Lifelong Learning Program Call for Proposals (EAC/19/2010).
 Fortunately our Centre has been granted a Charter as well.